guyjcbransgrove/WebJetAPITest/README.md

 dotnet run --lauch-profile "https"

-NOTE: you will need to add the following appsettings.secret.json in this directory:
+NOTE: you will need to add the following appsettings.secret.json in this directory as it is required but gitignored:

 ```
 {